leoBitto/DjangoForge/docs/index.md

 ## Getting Started

 If you're new to DjangoForge, start by [installing](docs/installation.md) the application and configuring your development environment.
-Follow the guide on [running the application](docs/running.md) to get DjangoForge up and running quickly.

 ## Project Structure

 DjangoForge is organized to be modular and scalable.
-Learn more about how the project is structured and how the different components interact in the [Project Structure](docs/project_structure.md) section.
+Learn more about how the project is structured in the following section.

 ## Usage